Top 10 places to get gaming fuel aka iced coffee

 8. Peet’s Coffee

-Peet’s Coffee isn’t the best in the world but it’s pretty good.
+It may not be the best in the world, but Peet’s is pretty good.

 I don’t know about you, but I definitely don’t want to have to put down my controller to head to the dentist’s office (or cry in pain until the dentist’s office opens since we’re gaming at 4 in the morning here).

 7. AM/PM (Arco gas stations)

 Now this one can be a little difficult to track down.
 Not all AM/PM locations offer this drink.

 For the ones that do though, just grab yourself a cup, fill it up with chopped ice from the fountain drink machine and fill that puppy to the brim.

 This coffee is a little on the sweet side, but it’s always given me a bigger buzz than any energy drink I’ve tried.

 The biggest gripe about this one though is that (aside from it being hard to find a location that offers it) a lot of times the machine is either broken or empty.

 If you’re a gamer, you know that dealing with network outages or empty game worlds is no fun.
 So, why would you want to skip out on your drink when the machine is down or deal with poorly-designed machines that only hold a small portion of liquid and need to be refilled often?
 That’s right, you don’t.

 Nonetheless, this is a good cup of deliciousness.